Nifty Nov futures trade at discount

-RIL, Bajaj Finance and Bajaj Finserv were the top traded individual stock futures contracts in F&O segment of NSE.
+RIL, HDFC Bank and Bajaj Finance were the top traded individual stock futures contracts in F&O segment of NSE.

 Powered by Capital Market - Live News